SS Vasari (1908)

 Vasari was a 1908 steam ocean liner that was built in England, operated by the British Lamport and Holt Line and used on its service between New York and the River Plate.

 In 1928 she was sold to a Hull deep-sea fishing undertaking who had her rebuilt as the fish factory ship Arctic Queen.
 In 1935 she was sold to the USSR, who renamed her Pishchevaya Industriya.
 She survived until 1979, when she was scrapped in Taiwan.

 Building

 Sir Raylton Dixon & Co Ltd of Middlesbrough built Vasari for Lamport and Holt as yard number 539.
 She was launched on 8 December 1908 as Vasari, named after the 16th-century Italian painter and architect Giorgio Vasari (1511–74).
-Since 1906 Lamport and Holt policy was to name its passenger liners after artists and engineers beginning with "V".
+Since 1906 Lamport and Holt's policy was to name its passenger liners after artists and engineers beginning with "V".
 Together they became known as "V-class ships".